Unlocking Doping Effects on Altermagnetism in MnTe: Emergence of Quasi-altermagnetism: Introduction

 Practical synthesis routes often yield defects and impurities~\cite{sambur2023unveiling, pelleg2015defects, van2011advances, muhammad2024defect}.
 While the conventional charge transport phenomena may not be influenced by such impurities significantly, altermagnetism, being a symmetry-driven phenomenon, is expected to be ultra-sensitive to any kind of symmetry breaking arising from such impurities.
 Furthermore, doping is often treated as a standard tailoring mechanism to tune properties.
 Therefore, since altermagnetism itself is an emerging field, it is very much desirable to have an in-depth understanding of its relationship with defects and doping.
 Only a few attempts have been made in the literature to study the effect of defects through simplified model Hamiltonians on hypothetical systems~\cite{gondolf2025local,chen2024impurity,maiani2025impurity,lee2025magnetic}.
 However, \textit{ab-initio} electronic structure investigations on real systems are yet to be performed to provide an atomistic and complete picture.

 In this study, using density functional theory (DFT) calculations, we investigate how substitutional doping at the non-magnetic Te site influences the altermagnetic properties of MnTe.
-By designing supercells of MnTe, several doping configurations are created and thereby the DFT results are further analyzed in the context of the underlying symmetries of the doped MnTe systems.
+By designing supercells of MnTe, several doping configurations are created, and thereby the DFT results are further analysed in the context of the underlying symmetries of the doped MnTe systems.

-Our results reveal that, although single-atom substitution lowers the system’s symmetry, it does not destroy altermagnetism-regardless of dopant type or position-due to the preserved six fold roto-inversion ($S_{6z}$) and mirror ($M_z$) symmetry, which maintains the $g$-wave altermagnetism.
+Our results reveal that, although single-atom substitution lowers the system’s symmetry, it does not destroy altermagnetism-regardless of dopant type or position-due to the preserved six-fold roto-inversion ($S_{6z}$) and mirror ($M_z$) symmetry, which maintains the $g$-wave altermagnetism.
 Pair doping leads to a plethora of possible configurations.
 Within the constraint of $2 \times 2 \times 2$ supercell considered here, there exist 120 possible configurations, which can be classified into five symmetry-based families.
-Among these, three families (46.66\%) retain ideal altermagnetism, while the remaining two lack the necessary rotational or roto-inversion mirror symmetries connecting opposite spin sublattices and instead exhibit quasi-altermagnetic behavior.
+Among these, three families (46.66\%) retain ideal altermagnetism, while the remaining two lack the necessary rotational or roto-inversion mirror symmetries connecting opposite spin sublattices and instead exhibit quasi-altermagnetic behaviour.
 These quasi-altermagnetic states still show momentum-dependent spin splitting and nearly compensated magnetism.
 We identify the symmetry-breaking perturbations responsible for the transition from ideal to quasi-altermagnetic states using model Hamiltonian studies.
-Furthermore, pair-doped structures with lower symmetry exhibit anomalous Hall conductivity (AHC) when magnetization is oriented out-of-plane-a feature absent in pristine MnTe-while a quasi-altermagnetic configuration displays AHC along two different magnetization directions.
+Furthermore, pair-doped structures with lower symmetry exhibit anomalous Hall conductivity (AHC) when magnetization is oriented out-of-plane, a feature absent in pristine MnTe-while a quasi-altermagnetic configuration displays AHC along two different magnetization directions.

-Overall, our study reveals how doping influences altermagnetism in MnTe, identifies the conditions and configurations required to preserve it or to break it, and highlights new opportunities for tuning AHC and altermagnetic properties through controlled chemical doping.
+Overall, our study reveals how doping influences altermagnetism in MnTe, identifies the conditions and configurations required to preserve it or break it, reveals the emergence of a new magnetic subclass called quasi-altermagnets and its features, and highlights new opportunities for tuning AHC and altermagnetic properties through controlled chemical doping.